Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 The scheme will support local community and environmental projects in areas affected by the disposal of waste to landfill.

 The amount of funding allocated to Welsh Government Main Expenditure Groups (MEGs) for 2017-18 is £15bn.Learn more »

 An annual report that presents information on the amount of housing units that were empty, the number of housing units rented to tenants and the number of social housing tenants who were in rent arrears.

-- Housing units vacant for more than 6 months followed a similar trend, increasing by 30 per cent compared to the end of March 2012.
-As a result just under a third (32 per cent) of all vacant social housing had been empty for more than 6 months at 31 March 2013.
+- Housing units vacant for more than 6 months decreased by 13 per cent, compared to the end of March 2015 and accounted for 28 per cent of all vacant social housing compared with 31 per cent a year earlier.